joshuagryphon/plastid/docs/source/examples/p_site.rst

 ......................................................

 This occurs in datasets in which there are few reads of any given length.
+In this case, there are a couple of options:

+ #.
+Raise the number of minimum counts required to be included in the analysis
+    using the ``--min_counts`` argument

-In this case, it is possible to estimate the P-site offset from aggregate read counts at each position, instead of median normalized read density.
+ #.
+Estimate the P-site offset from aggregate read counts at each position,
+    instead of median normalized read density, using the ``--aggregate`` argument.

-The aggregate measurement is potentially noisier, but more sensitive to low read counts.
-To do so, run the script with the ``--aggregate`` flag.
-We'll also add ``--keep`` to keep some intermediate files, for the next section:
+    The columnwise aggregate measurement is potentially noisier than the columnwise median, but more sensitive to low read counts.

+In either case, it is useful to add the ``--keep`` argument to keep some intermediate files, in case we wish to aggregate or filter them manually:

 .. code-block:: shell